KDugg84/CI-eGrub-MS4-GP/README.md

 ### Imagery

 The landing page includes the use of a hero image which is extended across all pages of the website.
 The hero image is a fast food collage displaying the various food items which are for order via the menu and the place order page.
 The hero image was taken from an [Uder Eats page](https://www.ubereats.com/gb/store/low-cost-fast-food/kETrDPZwSrG0LUrZ3EK9rw), the photos used to display the food items also came from the same page.

+### Wireframes

+The wireframes were created using Balsamiq desktop for Windows 10:

+## Features

+### Database Schema

+* The 'MenuItems' model within the customer app is used to store information relating to the menu items.

+* The 'Category' model within the customer app is used to group all the various menu items based on the many-to-many relationship.

+* The 'OrderModel' model within the customer app is used to store information relating to a customer's address details, payment information and the price, when the order was created and the MenuItems many-to-many relationship.